avishaan/codehatcher.github.io/_posts/2020-08-31-activation-functions.md

 title: "Activation Functions for CNNs, RNNs, DNNs"
 excerpt: "Knowing which activation functions are available, and how it's changed over the years, gives us choices for optimization and inspiration for new functions"
 categories:
-  - ML
+  - machine learning
 tags:
-  - ML
+  - ml
-  - Math
+  - math
-  - Optimization
+  - optimization
 toc: true
 toc_sticky: true
 date: 2020-8-29